SebGSX/Prompt-Engineering/README.md

 While creating Tim was relatively straightforward, creating Tom was a highly complex proposition that required a suitably complex codebase upon which to "train" Tom.
 By train, I mean activate the prompt, provide Tom with code, then carefully review the output.
-The author thus created a multi-threaded listener using lock primitives to help ensure that Tom had a sufficiently complex problem to solve.
+The author thus created a multithreaded listener using lock primitives to help ensure that Tom had a sufficiently complex problem to solve.
 As the code evolved, so too did the prompt.

 > For reference, the author has included the codebase (with tests) used to train Tom in the `src` and `test` directories